ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

-Case Study (Illustrating the SDC Process)
+Case Studies (Illustrating the SDC Process)
 =========================================

 In order to evaluate the use of different SDC methods on different types